clminter/School_District_Analysis/README.md

 ### Overivew
 ##### Using Pandas, Jupyter Notebook, and Numpy in Python an in-depth analysis of the school district was performed.
 #### Challenges:
-1. Identifying data anomolies and making corrections.
+* Identifying data anomolies and making corrections.
-2. Pushing files with GitBash.
+* Pushing files successfully with GitBash.
-3. Discovering evidence of tampering with the data and making necessary adjustments to still deliver reliable results.
+* Discovering evidence of tampering with the data and making necessary adjustments to still deliver reliable results.
+### Results
+#### Affect on the District Summary